STEM, Education, Training

 APS Foundation STEM Education Grant: 2026 Spring Cycle

-Apply to Internal Competition (please attend webinar prior to submitting a pre-proposal) // Limit: 2 // Tickets Available: 2
+Internal Competition Under Review // Limit: 2 // Tickets Available: 0

 The APS Foundation will be holding an informational webinar for interested applicants January 9, 2026 at 10:00am Arizona time.
 Attendance is expected if you plan to submit a pre-proposal.